Miniature conversion: Reasons for conversions

 There are many reasons why a hobbyist might want to convert or "model" miniature figures.
 Hobbyists commonly use any combination of conversion techniques to provide figures of their own unique design, figures that are unavailable, or figures that are not covered by regular miniature wargame rules.
 Sometimes hobbyists are forced to convert their miniatures to stay in line with the rules for their army (e.g., weapon changes or mounting miniatures on steeds).

 Some people spend more time converting their miniatures than painting them or playing the actual game, and some hobbyists extensively convert every model in their army so that they can have a unique force.
 Some hobbyists will convert a model not for their army, but just as a way to clean out their "bits box" and to have fun.
 This allows the modeler to try out different (but similar) uniforms for different types of soldier, and to possibly show-case them to encourage this specific conversion.
 Some modelers (Online) will give instructions to converting specific types of figures.

 Tools and materials

+Knife

 The most important tool used for conversions is a hobby or craft knife, usually with a sharp and narrow blade, allowing the hobbyist to get the blade into the deepest folds and creases of the miniature.